 Government funding will improve access to palliative care

-In response to its $20 million platform commitment for improved palliative care access, the Alberta government is providing $5 million to the Covenant Health Palliative Institute and $1 million to the AHPCA.
+In response to its commitment for improved palliative care access, the Alberta government is also providing $5 million to the Covenant Health Palliative Institute and $1 million to the AHPCA.
 These funds will establish in-person and online support, develop Alberta's first telephone grief support line and expand workshops on palliative care.

-"When Albertans are diagnosed with a life-limiting illness, many do not know where to turn, or what options are available to support them and their loved ones," said Puchbauer.
-"By raising public awareness, the AHPCA can help more Albertans learn how and where to access support, resources, trained professionals and kind hands who can help guide them through the stress, fear and sadness of this difficult time.”
+"By raising public awareness, we can help more Albertans learn how and where to access resources, trained professionals and kind hands who can help guide them through the stress, fear and sadness of this difficult time," Puchbauer said.